blacklane/go-libs/tracing/examples/README.md

  - Have fun :)

-Alternatively you can run the Go application locally and the dependecies through docker compose.

 ## The flow

 It simulates an HTTP server which upon receiving a request produces an event to kafka, or fails without producing an event.